+205.24.4 The Degree of PhD

+Program Requirements

-The PhD program consists of a minimum of $\star$ 24 or more depending on the area of specialization, a written comprehensive examination, a candidacy examination, and the preparation and defence of a thesis on an approved topic.
+The PhD program consists of a minimum of ± 24 or more depending on the area of specialization, a candidacy examination, and the preparation and defence of a thesis on an approved topic.

 No language other than English is required.